DARKMOONlite/viso2-arm64/README.md

 viso2
 ==========
-ROS Stack containing a wrapper for libviso2, a visual odometry library. http://www.ros.org/wiki/viso2 for the list of contained packages.
+ROS Stack containing a wrapper for libviso2, a visual odometry library.
+Modified for use on a jetson nano with a realsense D435 camera. http://www.ros.org/wiki/viso2 for the list of contained packages.
 ***